sampathsailanka/sampathsailanka/README.md

 <!-- 🔭 Currently learning Full Stack Web Development -->

-- 🌱 I’m intrested in competitive prorgamming
+- 🌱 Intrested in competitive prorgamming

 - 🎯 Willing to have a challenging and rewarding opportunity.